It will probably not surprise you to learn that keeping your gums healthy requires many of the same steps as keeping

 Taking care of your gums goes hand in hand with taking care of your teeth.
 You may understand how the following habits help your teeth, but here’s how they keep your gums healthy, too.

 This prevents plaque from building up in these tight areas, which might otherwise lead to gum disease.

 Keeping plaque off of your teeth helps keep it off your gums, too.
 Plaque buildup is especially abundant along the gum line, so when you’re brushing your teeth, make sure your toothbrush moves over your gums as well.

 Regular Professional Cleanings & Checkups

 Your dentist can detect gum disease symptoms early, provided you see them regularly.
 Ideally, you should be visiting the dentist for a cleaning and checkup every six months, so that developing problems can be treated before they become more serious.

-In addition, professionals cleanings are really the only way to remove tartar (hardened dental plaque).
+In addition, professional cleanings are really the only way to remove tartar (hardened dental plaque).
 As vigilant as you are about brushing and flossing, tartar will still eventually build up, and it needs to be removed by a dental professional.

 Add this to the already long list of reasons to quit smoking: Smoking is strongly linked with the onset of gum disease.
 Smoking weakens your immune system, and this makes it harder to fight off a gum infection.
 Additionally, smoking makes it more difficult for your gums to heal once they’ve been damaged.